mdn/temp-processes/issues.md

 - The MDN Web Docs content (in English) in the [content](https://github.com/mdn/content) repository
 - The MDN Web Docs translated content in the [translated-content](https://github.com/mdn/translated-content) repository
-- The MDN Web Docs look and feel in the [yari](https://github.com/mdn/yari) repository
+- The MDN Web Docs website look and feel in the [yari](https://github.com/mdn/yari) repository

 Each repository includes useful information to guide you on how to contribute.